Mortgage Calculator 2026 Guide: Understand Your Payment Before You Buy

 Your estimated total monthly payment is about $1,928.

-Want to compare a different loan type?
-You can also test payments on our Loan Calculator, check borrowing costs with the APR Calculator, or see how it fits your budget using the Budget Calculator.
+Want to compare?
+Test payments with our Loan Calculator, check borrowing costs with the APR Calculator, or see how it fits your budget with the Budget Calculator.

 15-Year vs 30-Year Mortgage: Which Is Better?

-A good way to decide is to run both options in the calculator with the same home price and down payment.
-Look at three things side by side: the monthly payment, the total interest paid and the payoff date.
-If the 15-year payment feels tight, you can still get ahead on a 30-year loan by making small extra principal payments.
-The amortization table and the downloadable Excel file make it easy to plan those extra payments.
+Run both options in the calculator with the same home price and down payment.
+Compare the monthly payment, total interest paid and payoff date.
+If the 15-year payment feels tight, you can still get ahead on a 30-year loan by making small extra principal payments โ use the downloadable schedule to plan ahead.

 How to Use This Calculator for Smarter Home Buying